Arr-Fran/Arr-Fran/README.md

 <br>

-### 👨‍💻 About me
+### 🇦🇷 About me
-- 🎓 Técnico Superior en Desarrollo de Software
+- 🎓 Higher Technician in Software Development
-- 📚 Estudiante de inglés
+- 📚 English learner
-- 🚀 Apasionado por la tecnología y la innovación
+- 🚀 Passionate about technology and innovation
-- 🤝 Buscando colaborar en proyectos interesantes
+- 🤝 Open to collaborate on interesting projects

 <br>

-### 🛠️ Tecnologías con las que trabajé en diferentes proyectos
+### 🛠️ Technologies I have worked with in different projects
 <br>
 <p align="center">
   <a href="https://skillicons.dev">